KrishnaGaur12/Meridian/Readme.md

 ---

-## 14. 🐛 Challenges → Fixes → Achievements
+## 14. Challenges → Fixes → Achievements

 ### Evidence Context Challenge
-**Challenge:** Early evidence-analysis attempts fed DeepSeek loosely structured evidence, producing inconsistent output.
+**Challenge:** Early evidence-analysis attempts fed Gemini loosely structured evidence, producing inconsistent output.
 **Investigation:** The team traced this to a lack of structured context construction before the LLM call.
 **Fix:** The evidence context pipeline was redesigned to organize dispute and evidence data into a consistent structure before analysis, paired with explicit grounding rules in the prompt.
 **Result:** A more consistent, structured AI analysis output feeding directly into the merchant review step.

 ### Graceful Degradation Challenge
-**Challenge:** The DeepSeek API is an external dependency and won't always be available.
+**Challenge:** The Gemini API is an external dependency and won't always be available.
 **Investigation:** The system needed a fallback path so a downed external API wouldn't block the entire dispute workflow.
-**Fix:** The DeepSeek client was built to handle errors gracefully rather than propagate failures into the UI.
+**Fix:** The Gemini client was built to handle errors gracefully rather than propagate failures into the UI.
 **Result:** The dispute workflow remains usable even if AI analysis is temporarily unavailable — though full automated fallback-quality testing is still a roadmap item.

 ---

-## 15. 🏆 What We Achieved
+## 15. What We Achieved

 - A working, end-to-end dispute management **product**, not just a demo shell
 - **ML fraud risk scoring** integrated directly into the workflow